yapalfredo/social_media_project/README.md

 It's like Twitter but without the share (retweet) feature to encourage people to write/post original stuffs.

 ## What are the features of this app?
-User registration.
+* User registration.
 The app will automatically create the user profile and grab the avatar from gravatar.com (using your email) if it exists.
-Log-in and Log-out.
+* Log-in and Log-out.
-Post a content.
-The author can update and delete any posted content.
+* Post a content.
+The author can update and delete any contents that he/she owns.
-Any users (when logged in) can search for posts via the search icon from the header.
+* Any users (when logged in) can search for posts via the search icon from the header.
-A user can also chat with everyone (logged in users).
+* A user can also chat with everyone (logged in users).
 To access the chat, you have to click the chat icon from the header.
+* The app was built in a Model-View-Controller (MVC) design pattern.

 ## What does this app lack?
 * The user cannot change the username, password, and email after registration.